Horseland (TV series): Diablo

 Diablo is a red Welsh stallion with an injured back leg who belongs to a girl named Madison.
 He initially has aggressive and rude behavior and was brought to Horseland so that Sarah could use her "way with horses" to try to help him recover.
 His only appearance is "The Horse Whisperer".
 His name means "devil" in Spanish.
 He also has a wavy mane and tail.
 He is voiced by D. Kevin Williams.

 Puma

-Puma is a buckskin pinto mustang stallion staying at Horseland to be tamed by Will.
+Puma is a buckskin splashed white mustang stallion staying at Horseland to be tamed by Will.
 His mane and tail are black with white stripes.
 His only appearance is in the episode "Wild Horses".
-He tells Aztec about what it's like living in the wild, which prompts Aztec to run away.
+He tells Aztec about what it is like living in the wild, which prompts Aztec to run away.
 Puma, however, liked the wonderful treatment he was given at Horseland.
 It is mentioned that he likes oats, which is shown in the same episode.